WordPress vs Webflow 2021 Comparison: SEO, Ease of Use

 Feature Highlights of Webflow

-Webflow lets you drag-and-drop elements to create pages, making it feel like a smartphone application.
-What’s more, these drag-and-drop features are contained in an intuitive editor panel, much like Paint or Photoshop, so you may already know how to use it without actually having done so.
+Webflow lets you drag and drop elements to create pages, making it feel like a smartphone application.
+These drag-and-drop features are contained in an intuitive editor panel, much like Paint or Photoshop, so you may already understand how to use it.

 Another advantage of Webflow is that it provides direct access to data from the CMS, so you do not have to use Google Tag Manager and Google Analytics to see who is visiting your site.
-This website builder uses sophisticated code that also ensures fast loading speed, so customer satisfaction is guaranteed at all times.
-Last but not least, the complete platform integrates other marketing tools with data from forms and surveys and provides website backups so that you are protected from any website failures.
+This website builder uses sophisticated code that ensures fast loading.
+The complete platform integrates other marketing tools with data from forms and surveys and provides website backups to protect you from any website failures.

 Pros of Webflow